joelcoxokc/slush-y/__README.md

 ## CRUD Module Sub-Generator

-The CRUD module sub-generator will help you create a new CRUD module (CREATE, READ, UPDATE, DELETE).
+The CRUD module sub-generator will help you create a new CRUD module, similar to the article sample provided with the project.
 To create a new CRUD module you will need to use *slush y* again:

 ```
-$ slush y:crud <module-name>
+$ slush y:crud-module <module-name>
 ```

-The CRUD Module will generate a whole new module in your client side modules directory.
-##### Client
-* config
-* controllers
-* directives
-* services
-* tests
-* styles
-* views

-This will also generator the full api for this module. the angular-service in the services directory is directly connected to the api created on the backend.

-##### Server
-* model  -  (Mongoose Model & Schema)
-* controller  -  (Express request and response handler)
-* route  -  (Express Restful Router)
-* test  -  (mocha super test)

-The Module comes packed with everything you need to start developing.
+This will create both AngularJS and Express files supporting full CRUD functionality, and add the Karma and Mocha tests.

 **Note:** Don’t forget to use your module name as an argument when calling the CRUD module sub-generator.

 ## AngularJS Module Sub-Generator

-Generates a new AngularJS module structure.
+Another redundant task is creating a new AngularJS module structure.
 For this purpose you can use the Angular module sub-generator.
 It will create the proper folder structure for you and the module initialization file.
 Creating a new AngularJS module is simple:

 ```
-$ slush y:module <module-name>
+$ slush y:angular-module <module-name>
 ```

 The sub-generator will ask for more information about your folder structure, and will create the empty new AngularJS module.
-Instead of manually filling out the components ti this new module, we can use the provided sub-generators to fill in the missing gaps.

-#AngularJS Sub-Generators

-The Sub-Generators will read the current modules in modules directory, and ask will which which module to use.
-Based upon your option, the generator will generate the proper files the proper directory within the chosen module.
+Now, to fill that new module with your business logic, we provided you with several AngularJS entities sub-generators.

 ## AngularJS Route Sub-Generator

 To construct your module you will often need to create a new route.
 The AngularJS route sub-generator will help you create a view, controller and a proper route in your module **routes.js** file.
 If it can’t find the module routes file the sub-generator will create one for you.
 Creating a new AngularJS route will involve executing this command:

 ```
-$ slush y:route <route-name>
+$ slush y:angular-route <route-name>
 ```

 The sub-generator will ask for more information about your controller, view and routing URL, and will generate the appropriate files for you.